withastro/astro/GOVERNANCE.md

 ```
 Hey $NAME!

-I have some exciting news—you’ve been nominated and accepted as a core maintainer of Astro!
+I have some exciting news—you've been nominated and accepted as a core maintainer of Astro!
 The core maintainer group held a vote and overwhelmingly agree that you would be a great addition to the team.
 Congratulations!
 Thanks for all of your significant contributions to Astro to date and your continued dedication to this project and our community.
 We would be thrilled to have your help ensuring a healthy future for Astro!

-Please let me know if you’re interested in accepting this invitation.
-If so, we’ll start getting your roles and permissions up to date.
+Please let me know if you're interested in accepting this invitation.
+If so, we'll start getting your roles and permissions up to date.

 As a reminder, our Governance document describes the following privileges and responsibilities for a **Core Maintainer**: